kong-en-ge/esma_legacy/README.md

 ## Projects

-Four utility libraries: *Graphics*, *Files*, *Dbf*, and *Servis*, are required to build the main projects *City* in Minsk10 and Minsk20 folders.
+Four utility libraries: *rtl\Graphics*, *rtl\Files*, *rtl\Dbf*, and *rtl\Servis*, are required to build the main projects *City* in MinskMap\1.0 and MinskMap\2.0 folders.
 You may complie any of them manually via opening and compiling projects in IDE, or using provided makefiles.
+If you prefer using IDE you might need to create some auxiliary folders manually according to compiler/linker error messages (since git doesn't store empty directories).

 ## Using Make utility for project building